ubertidavide/fastbots/README.md

 ## Showcase

-Check out the full example at [cookiecutter-fastbots](https://github.com/ubertidavide/cookiecutter-fastbots).
+Check out the full template example at [cookiecutter-fastbots](https://github.com/ubertidavide/cookiecutter-fastbots), improve the development speed with this ready to use template, reducing the boilerplate code.

 ### Main Code